MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/error-in-loading-dll-error-48.md

 - The DLL or one of the referenced DLLs isn't in a directory specified by your path.
 Move the DLL to a referenced directory or place its current directory on the path.

-- The DLL is not the same bit version as the operating enviroment of VBA.
+- The DLL is not the same bit version as the operating environment of VBA.
+For more information about bit version incompatibility, see [Mixing 32 and 64 bit DLLs](https://software.intel.com/en-us/forums/intel-fortran-compiler/topic/515978) on the Intel developer forum.

 For additional information, select the item in question and press F1 (in Windows) or HELP (on the Macintosh).